haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 #### 2.2: Defining the suitable areas

 13. Now after you have identified the unsuitable areas, your next task it to rank the suitable ones.
-	- To make the “slope rank” go once again to Reclassify
+	- To make the “slope rank” go once again to *Reclassify by table*
 	- Choose the original Slope_Muurla file as the input raster
 	- Add the reclassification table as pictured below
-	- Run the tool and save the output

 - Figure of slope rank classifications